Red Maples (Southampton, New York)

-Red Maples was an historic estate on fifteen acres in the Village of Southampton, Suffolk County, New York, named after the thirty or so maple trees that once lined its entrance court.
+Red Maples was an early 20th-century estate on fifteen acres in the Village of Southampton, Suffolk County, New York, named after the thirty or so maple trees that once lined its entrance court.
 The architects Hiss and Weekes designed the house, terraces and several ancillary buildings, and the landscape architect Ferruccio Vitale designed the gardens.
 Completed in 1913, the house was demolished in 1947 and the estate subdivided over time into eight parcels.
 A gate house (enlarged and relocated), and a carriage house (converted to a residence) have survived.

 History

 Hoyt Family

 Construction of Red Maples commenced in August 1911, when Alfred W. Hoyt (1863–1911) bought a 16-1/2 acre lot from James T. Kilbreth (of which 1-1/2 acres were assigned to a separate lot), located in Southampton, bounded by Ox Pasture Road, Halsey Neck Lane and Great Plains Road.
 In September, a newspaper reported that Hoyt was planning to build a "beautiful $50,000 residence."
 Hoyt intended the house to be a gift to his mother, Mrs. Alfred M. Hoyt (1835–1922), and his sister Rosina Sherman Hoyt (1874–1965), but in November, he died of typhoid fever.
 Nevertheless, construction continued, including the main house, a gate house, a carriage house and a tea house.
 An artesian well supplied water to a wind-powered elevated tank holding 20,000 gallons of water, needed to irrigate the extensive gardens.

 In 1925, Rosina Hoyt married G. Beekman Hoppin (1869–1950).
 The announcement of their engagement in The New York Times mentioned that she was identified with Southampton's social life, and had one of its "finest places," but had been leasing it since the death of her mother in 1922.
 In the summer of 1926, Mr. & Mrs. Edward F. Hutton leased the house, where they gave several parties for their daughter Adelaide, one of New York's more notable debutantes.